Frequently Asked Questions

 The premium version includes some more features (e.g. lock screen widget customization, data backup, multi-profiles, etc.) but also allows me to maintain and update the app regularly.

 |Quick access to medical data from your lock screen|

 |Nearby hospitals localisation|

 Q2: How to define ICE contacts?

 The app allows creating profiles.
 Each profile includes a Medical Notes section.
-In this section, you can write the first letters of one of your device contacts.
-When such an action is performed, a pop-up appears to select the right contact.
+When you write the first letters of an existing contact name in this section a pop-up appears with contacts matching the prefix.
 Upon selection, a link is automatically created.
-This way, when the profile is displayed on the lock screen, anybody can tap the link to open the profile associated with the contact you have defined and call him without unlocking your device.
+This way, when your profile is displayed on the lock screen, anybody can tap the link to call your the contact without unlocking your device.

 Q3: The lock screen widget disappears after some time

-Medical ID unfortunately has no control over this: Some Android versions modified by manufacturers kill third-party services.
+Medical ID unfortunately has no control over this: more and more Android versions are modified by manufacturers to include what they call an "optimization".
+This kills third-party apps like Medical ID after some time (but their own apps are whitelisted by default).
 Hopefully, you can fix this issue by editing a few options in your device settings.
 Most of the time it consists in disabling battery optimizations for Medical ID but some devices may require a few extra configurations.

 Below is a link to a page that provides a step-by-step procedure based on your device:

-Open the app, tap on the top right 3 dots button, select Settings then Alerts.
+Open the app, tap on the 3 dots button at the top right side, select Settings then Alerts.
 At this stage, you should find a section called SMS alert message.
 Tap on it, set the message you want and confirm with OK.
 Please note that your message may contain what we call placeholders.
 Placeholders are replaced automatically by their corresponding value just before the message is sent.